Skip to main content

 The init command sets up PurgeTSS by creating a ./purgetss/config.js file at the root of an existing Alloy project.

 No arguments or options are needed.
-The command will create the file for you inside the ./purgetss/ folder.
+The command will create the file inside the ./purgetss/ folder.

 > purgetss init